Józef Biss

 Józef Biss (pseudonym: Wacław, July 24, 1913 – September 30, 1977) was a Polish military officer, serving as a podporucznik (second lieutenant) of the Polish Army.
 From spring of 1944, he commanded a company within the 26th regiment of the Home Army.
 He was the commander of the unit which carried out the Pawłokoma massacre.

 Early life and education

-Józef Biss was born on July 24, 1913, in Lwów to Stanisław and Władysława.
+Józef Biss was born on July 24, 1913, in Lwów (now Lviv, Ukraine) to Stanisław and Władysława.
 He graduated from a pedagogy school.
 In September 1935, Bliss served in the 48th Infantry Regiment of the Polish Army in Stanisławów (now Ivano-Frankivsk in western Ukraine).
 In January 1938, he received the rank of podporucznik (equivalent to second lieutenant).

 Second World War

 During the invasion of Poland in September 1939, Biss commanded a Polish Army company.
 He was captured by the Germans near Lwów, but after a few days in detention, he escaped.
 He stayed in eastern Poland, which was annexed by the Soviet Union.
 Before the German invasion in USSR started in June 1941, Biss worked as a teacher in the Kołomyja area, where he also joined the Polish resistance.
 In November 1940, he started serving in the Union of Armed Struggle (ZWZ), a precursor of the Home Army, which he subsequently joined.

 In the spring of 1944, Biss became a company commander in the 26th Infantry Regiment of the Home Army around the village of Siemianówka near Lwów.
 According to Grzegorz Rąkowski, after the Red Army offensive encircled eight Nazi divisions at Brody, the Home Army launched Operation Tempest in the area.
 Rąkowski writes that on July 26, 1944, troops commanded by Biss stopped an attack by the 14th Waffen Grenadier Division of the SS (Galicia).
 Later in July 1944, his troops were disarmed by the Soviet Red Army and released to their homes.
 A few weeks after being disarmed, Biss was ordered by the Home Army command to reform his unit and march to assist the Warsaw Uprising.
 However, Biss's troops only managed to reach the Lublin region, where they settled for the winter.